 We’ve been experimenting with croque monsieur a lot lately.
 Gruyère and Emmentaler are traditional but we really prefer the former.
 The thing that’s made the biggest difference is the bread.
 If it’s too sweet, it ends up feeling too much like French toast, so buy something with no sugar, if you can (it’s harder than it seems!).
 For even and predictable heat, we used our electric skillet.
 You can also use a stovetop skillet – just be sure your choice has a good-fitting lid.
 And finally, we took the traditional route and skipped the berenaise and cheese on top, but added a little spinach to contrast with all that buttery cheese.

-Heat an electric skillet to 350 degrees, or heat a large skillet over medium-high heat (on a scale of 1 to 6, let’s call it a 4).
+Heat an electric skillet to 350 degrees, or heat a large skillet over medium-high heat.

-In a medium bowl, whisk together the eggs, milk, and salt.
+In a medium bowl, whisk together eggs, milk, and salt.
 Set aside.

-Melt the remaining tablespoon butter in the griddle or skillet.
+Melt remaining tablespoon butter in the griddle or skillet.

-Dip each sandwich in the egg mixture, turning to coat both sides.
+Dip each sandwich in egg mixture, turning to coat both sides.

-Place both sandwiches in the prepared skillet.
-Cover, and cook for 4 minutes.
-Flip, cover again, and cook until sides are golden brown and cheese is melted, 3 – 4 minutes.
+Place both sandwiches in hot skillet.
+Cover, and cook 4 minutes.
+Flip, cover again, and cook until sides are golden brown and cheese is melted, 3 - 4 minutes.